Photoroom/datago/README.md

 There are a couple of env variables which will change the behavior of the library, for settings which felt too low level to be exposed in the config.

-- `DATAGO_MAX_CONCURRENCY`: refers to the number of threads which will be used to load the samples.
+- `DATAGO_MAX_TASKS`: refers to the number of threads which will be used to load the samples.
 Defaults to a multiple of the CPU cores.
 - `RUST_LOG`: see above, will change the level of logging for the whole library, could be useful for debugging or to report an issue here.
 - `DATAGO_MAX_RETRIES`: number of retries for a failed sample load, defaults to 3.